mjcasper/info-131/assessments/midterm2.md

 - **Student ID:** Bring either your UB Student ID or government issued ID.

- - **Calculator Policy:** Calculators are NOT allowed. _The exam questions are written so that a calculator is not needed._
+- **Calculator Policy:** Only the Texas Instruments TI-30XIIS calculator is allowed.
+Use of any other calculator or device will automatically result in a 0 on the exam.
+See the [calculator policy](https://info-131.bluetangent.org/start/syllabus#calculator-and-resource-policy) in the syllabus for more details.

 - **References/resources policy:** No outside references/resources allowed during the exam.
 The only references/resources allowed during the exam are those provided as part of the exam packet.
     - No reference page will be provided.